antoineboquet/greek-conversion/docs/presets.md

 **Known limitations:**

 - The Perseus subset covers letters, accents, breathings, diaeresis, and iota subscript; TLG markup escapes are outside its scope.
-- Additional characters accepted by the engine are not thereby part of the Perseus subset.
+- The cited Perseids mapping contains the standard alphabet and lunate sigma, but none of the engine's six additional letter entries (digamma, yot, stigma, either koppa, or sampi).

 ### `sbl-academic` — SBL — Academic style